gautamdayal/project-euler/README.md

 # projectEuler
 My solutions to problems from projecteuler.net.
- All code works perfectly unless specified in a comment.
+They are only on github for storage purposes.